 The Predatory Lending Vacuum

-The absence of Black-owned banks does not create a financial vacuum.
-It creates a predatory lending ecosystem.
-Where legitimate banks will not go, payday lenders, title loan companies, rent-to-own stores, and check-cashing operations fill the void.
+The lack of Black-owned banks does not leave any financial vacuum behind.
+A predatory lending ecosystem takes its place instead.
+Payday lenders, title loan companies, rent-to-own stores, and check-cashing operations move into neighborhoods that legitimate banks avoid.
 The Financial Health Network found that Americans in underserved communities spend roughly $189 billion per year on fees and interest for alternative financial services (Financial Health Network, 2023).

 - Payday loans — A $15 fee on $100 for two weeks equals an annual interest rate of nearly 400%